 Function Description Control Mode Drop down to set main control mode.
 Some options may grey out if not available in the selected mode.
 PWM Mode Drop down to set the main MOSFET driving scheme.
 This option should never be change but in rare circumstances.
 Bridge Channels Used to bridge motor channe 1 and 2.
 This option must be set before physically bridging the channels.
 Or damage will result.
 Button Layout Swaps Mode and LIPO button interface.
 Only affects hardware V5 and RoboClaw 2x15, 2x30 and 2x45.
 Encoder Channels This option will swap encoder channels.
 Pair encoder 1 to motor channel 2 and encoder 2 to motor channel 1.
-Mulit-Unit Sets S2 pin to open drain.
+Multi-Unit Sets S2 pin to open drain.
 Allows multiple Roboclaws to be controlled from a single serial port.
 USB-TTL Relay Enables RoboClaw to pass data from USB through S1 (RX) and S2 (TX).
 Allows several RoboClaws to be networked from one USB connection.
 All connected RoboClaw's baud rates must be set to the same.
+Reverse M1 Relative Direction Reverse the direction of motor channel 1.
+Reverse M2 Relative Direction Reverse the direction of motor channel 2.